-Federal involvement has become more extensive and ambitious during the Obama administration.
-Under Obama, the federal Race to the Top Program has strongly promoted test-based national-performance expectations reflecting new standards called the Common Core.
-This imposition of federal standards is currently a focus of political controversy, with Republican presidential candidates generally denouncing it.
+Federal engagement became more extensive and ambitious during the Obama administration.
+Under Obama, the federal Race to the Top Program promoted test-based national performance expectations, reflecting new standards called the Common Core.
+This perceived imposition of federal standards has been a focus of political controversy, with many once-supportive Republican office holders now denouncing Common Core.

 As college and university costs have increased, financial aid for low-income students has failed to keep up with tuition and living expenses.
-The effects of family economic status on students' prospects for entering and graduating from a postsecondary educational program have become severe, with students from the top income quintile now at least three times as likely to graduate as those from the lowest quintile.
+The effects of family economic status on students' prospects for entering and graduating from a post-secondary educational program have become severe, with students from the top income quintile now at least three times as likely to graduate as those from the lowest quintile.